sadanand-singh/reckoning.dev/src/posts/2020-08-02-digital-garden/index.md

 tags:
   - Blog
 slug: digital-garden
+draft: true
 ---

 A real-life garden is usually a place where things grow.
-They are a source of food and substance.